 When it comes to brownies, homemade brownies will always be best in my book.
 Forever and ever, amen.
 But sometimes we might have good reasons to reach for a boxed mix.
 Maybe we’re missing key brownie ingredients, or short on time, or baking with kids, or just want some dang brownies in our mouths NOW.

-When your next brownie craving strikes, you can get near-instant gratification just by reaching for 2 ingredients in your pantry: a can of pumpkin puree, and a box of brownie mix.
-These two things are all you need to make supremely dense, fudgy brownies.
+When your next brownie craving strikes, you can get near-instant gratification just by reaching for 2 ingredients in your pantry: a can of pumpkin pie filling and a box of brownie mix.
+These two things are all you need to make supremely fudgy brownies.

 Now, I have a problem leaving well enough alone, so I often like to add a simple chocolate glaze on top of my brownies.
 I knoooooow…this ruins the instant gratification theme.
 And the “2-ingredient” claim.
 But the glaze, while tasty, is COMPLETELY optional, and I definitely enjoy the brownies plain as well.